tboggiano/mental-health-resources/README.md

 ## Other Blogs
 - A Programmer Burnout Story; How to Recognize it And Avoid it - [https://www.coderhood.com/a-programmer-burnout-story-how-to-recognize-it-and-avoid-it/](https://www.coderhood.com/a-programmer-burnout-story-how-to-recognize-it-and-avoid-it/)

+## Training
+- [Mental Health First Aid](https://www.mentalhealthfirstaid.org/) - I told [Rob Farley](https://twitter.com/rob_farley) this has to be his country's, Australia, greatest contribution to helping those with mental illness.
+So if you ever wanted to know how to help some in crisis look at getting mental health first aid certified.
+I have it both for youth and adults.

 ## Websites
 - 7 Areas of mental wellbeing to nurture while working in self-isolation - [https://fowinsights.com/insights/wellbeing/7-areas-mental-wellbeing-nurture-working-self-isolation/](https://fowinsights.com/insights/wellbeing/7-areas-mental-wellbeing-nurture-working-self-isolation/)
 - 9 Ways To Fight Mental Health Stigma - [https://www.nami.org/blogs/nami-blog/october-2017/9-ways-to-fight-mental-health-stigma](https://www.nami.org/blogs/nami-blog/october-2017/9-ways-to-fight-mental-health-stigma)